define-private-public/PSRayTracing/README.rst

       to worry about how those platforms look for runtime assets.
 And if you want to add your own image textures into a scene (directly from a file), I've left the older loading function in, commented out (see ``Scenes/Book2.cpp``).

+13. The ray tracer has been split into two parts, a static library (where the rendering code lives) and a "CLI Runner".
+This was done so I could make it easier to build the Qt UI.
+This is an architectural change that was introduced after the ``r7`` release.

 ===========